Academic Probation Support

 In Academic Probation Status

-New transfer students and continuing students who are on Academic Probation for the first time will be required to register for and attend an AP workshop in spring quarter 2019 to learn how to navigate the AP policy, calculate major GPA, find campus resources, and more.
+New transfer students and continuing students who are on Academic Probation for the first time will be required to register for and attend an AP workshop to learn how to navigate the AP policy, calculate major GPA, find campus resources, and more.
+Check your Cal Poly email for sign up information.

 Students who have been on AP multiple terms are encouraged to attend the workshop as well.